 2. Meet with Your Member of Congress

 Face-to-face meetings with your representative provide one of the best opportunities to express your opinion and discuss why global poverty issues matter to you.
 Though it may not seem like it, members of Congress are very interested in hearing what their constituents care about — and how they can relay that message to Capitol Hill.
-One of our five Regional Advocacy Coordinators, positioned across the U.S., can help connect you with the appropriate staffer and prepare talking points with you for a successful in-district meeting.
+One of our four Regional Advocacy Coordinators, positioned across the U.S., can help connect you with the appropriate staffer and prepare talking points with you for a successful in-district meeting.
 Learn more about in-district meetings here.